HumanCellAtlas/dcp-cli/docs/OpenCLIExamples.rst

 CLI Open Endpoint Examples
 ==========================

-The HCA CLI provides users of the Human Cell Atlas (HCA) to access and download data sets from the HCA.
-This page covers how to access the HCA using the HCA command line utility.
+The HCA CLI provides several ways for users of the Human Cell Atlas (HCA) to access and download data sets from the HCA.
+This page covers how to access the HCA using the ``hca`` command line utility.

 *NOTE:* The HCA CLI utility is compatible with Python 3.5+.